kapawlak/temp_lab_host/Courses/6/AL/xlab4.md

 When working with radians, the most important thing to remember is that all circles have $2\pi$ radians, just as they have $360&deg;$.
 While not so important, the way this definition and equivalence is derived is given below, and can be enlightening.

-:::Hider How the Radian Gets its Value
+:::Hider (|How the Radian Gets its Value)
 You ask, &ldquo;How is the value of a radian determined?&rdquo; Perhaps this will help.
 You buy a 15&Prime; pizza.
 You cut a piece of string so that it is 15 inches long, fold it exactly in half and make a mark at the midpoint.
 Now you use it to find the center of the pizza, and you make a straight cut from there to the edge of the pizza.
 Now you cut the string exactly in half, take one of the two 7.5-inch pieces, place one end of it exactly at the outer end of the cut you have just made, and carefully lay it along the edge of the pizza.
 From the other end of the string, you now make a second straight cut to the center of the pizza.
 You now have a slice whose length along the crust (arc length) equals the length of each side (the radius of the pizza, $r$).
-The angle subtended by this arc is thus 1 radian, but now you would like to know how many radians there are in a circle, and also, what a radian corresponds to in degree measure.
+The angle subtended by this arc is thus $1$ radian, but now you would like to know how many radians there are in a circle, and also, what a radian corresponds to in degree measure.

 You don&rsquo;t have a protractor with you, but you do have a clean napkin and a pen, and you&rsquo;ve managed to measure the circumference of the pizza in terms of the length of your string (= $r$).
-You note that the circumference of the pizza, C, equals 2$\pi r$, and that a full circle subtends an angle of 360&deg;.
-This means that there are 2$\pi$ radians in 360&deg;.
-Doing the arithmetic, you find that 360&deg;/(2$\pi$) (= 180/$\pi$) = 57.3&deg;.
-Hence, 1 radian = 57.3&deg;.
+You note that the circumference of the pizza, $C$, equals $2\pi r$, and that a full circle subtends an angle of $360$&deg;.
+This means that there are $2\pi$ radians in 360&deg;.
+Doing the arithmetic, you find that $360^{\circ}/(2\pi) (= 180/\pi) = 57.3$&deg;.
+Hence, 1 radian = $57.3$&deg;.
 (You measured the diameter and radius rather precisely.)
 Note that because the radian is a ratio of two lengths, it is dimensionless.
 :::